 License fees are due by the renewal date and are subject to a 25% penalty fee if paid 14 days after the renewal date.
 Business Licenses are subject to termination if not renewed within 45 days from the renewal date.

 Please contact the Deputy Town Clerk with any questions at 928.759.3135 or email the Deputy Town Clerk

-COMMERCIAL RENTAL APPLICATION: $65 INCLUDES ONE $5 LOCATION FEE.
-ADD $5 PER EACH ADDITIONAL LOCATION.
+COMMERCIAL RENTAL APPLICATION: $60 PER APPLICATION.
 MULTI-SITE BUILDINGS COUNT AS ONE LOCATION.
 TRANSACTION PRIVILEGE TAX IS NOT COLLECTED ON RENTAL INCOME.

 NOTICE: In order to renew your license, you will need to select an application below to create an account for your business and pay your fees.
 This will require you to enter up-to-date information about your business, however this will be a one time occurrence.
 You will only be charged the renewal fee.

 We appreciate your patience and understanding as we undergo this transition.

 Section 8-02-050 states that in the event no license is issued the initial fee shall not be returned to the applicant.
 Once a license is issued or renewed there shall be no refunds or adjustments.
 All business licenses are good for 1 year after issuance and renewable for $45 (plus $5 per location for commercial rental licenses).
 Business licenses with state liquor licenses renew at fee schedule according to series number.